Zmaj R-1

 The first flight was on 24 April 1940, piloted by reserve Lieutenant Đura E. Đaković, a transport pilot with Aeroput.

-The aircraft was rebuilt so that testing could be resumed at the end of March 1941, but in early April the bombing of Zemun airport damaged the prototype Zmaj R-1 again.
+The aircraft was rebuilt so that testing could be resumed at the end of March 1941, but in early April, the bombing of Zemun airport damaged the prototype Zmaj R-1 again.

-In late June 1941 the Germans scrapped the aircraft.
+In late June 1941, the Germans scrapped the aircraft.

-This twin-engine mid-winged aircraft, powered by two 750 PS (552 kW; 740 hp) Hispano-Suiza 14AB, was of mixed construction and well-armed, with two 20 mm (0.787 in) Oerlikon cannon, and four 7.9 mm (0.311 in) machine guns, with 1,600 kg (3,500 lb) of bombs in a fuselage bomb-bay.
+It was well-armed, with two 20 mm (0.787 in) Oerlikon cannon and four 7.9 mm (0.311 in) machine guns and had a fuselage bomb-bay capable of carrying 1,600 kg (3,500 lb) of bombs.

-The reconnaissance variant carried cameras, extra fuel tanks and three crew members in lieu of guns and bombs.
+The reconnaissance variant carried cameras, extra fuel tanks, and three crew members in lieu of guns and bombs.

 Specifications